SD-TransIT/transit_backend/README.md

 ```
 to run `tox -e local_test` automatically each time before code is pushed to remote.

+### Superset Setup
+Superset is a part of docker-compose, it can be run using
+`docker-compose up superset`.
+Superset will be then available under `localhost:8088`.
+At the moment connection is not configured out of the box and has to be setup manually.
+To connect it with dockerized TransIT database use host `172.18.0.1` and port `5440`.

 ### Troubleshooting
 #### ModuleNotFound exception after pulling changes from remote
 This is most likely due to new requirements added on remote that are not installed locally.